ObsidianToAnki/Obsidian_to_Anki/README.md

 If you are getting a `KeyError`, you may have typed one of the [substitutions](#Config) wrong - double check the config file and what you actually wrote.
 Examples:
 * Anki actually stores "Basic (and reversed)" as "Basic (and reversed card)" - hence, without changing the config file, formatting "Basic (and reversed)" for the note type will throw a `KeyError`

+The script seems to have unexpected behaviour when reading from a file for the first time, while the file is open in another program (though this doesn't always happen!).
+So, be wary of doing this.
+Removing the ID: None line and running the script again seems to fix it.